ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

-# Class 2 - Problem Solving Strategies
+# Unit 2 - Problem Solving Strategies

 The following class will help students to understand best problem solving practices, so they can succeed in any technical interview they will face.